Yitzhar: Violent incidents

-The inhabitants of Yitzhar have a reputation as being among the most extreme Israeli settlers, and regularly clash with local Palestinian civilians.
-From the late 1980s through the next decade, Yitzhar youth were accused of arson at a local mosque, firing on Palestinian cars, torching Palestinian fields and olive groves, and rampaging through local villages.
+The inhabitants of Yitzhar, belonging to a category known as hardal (religiously ultra-Orthodox as well as nationalist), have a reputation as being among the most extreme Israeli settlers, and regularly clash with local Palestinian civilians.
+From the late 1980s through the next decade, Yitzhar youth were accused of arson at a nearby mosque, firing on Palestinian cars, torching Palestinian fields and olive groves, and rampaging through neighboring villages.
 In 1989, two yeshiva students were convicted of aggravated assault, after a rampage led to the killing of a local 13-year-old girl, and injuries to an 82-year-old man.

 The settlement is at the forefront of the settler movement's so-called "price tag" policy, which calls for attacks against Palestinians in retaliation for actions of the Israeli government against West Bank settlements.
 A reserve officer serving in the area, commenting on incidents where Israeli soldiers were punished or attacked for carrying out demolition orders, is on records as stating: